raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 Basically everything stays the same, except we query for the current user object with the call `User.objects(name=current_user.name).first()`.
 Be sure to import `current_user`, as it's a built-in variable for `FlaskLogin`.
 We can be sure to return `first()` because login is required on this page, which means that we will certainly have a user of the name of the currently logged-in user.

-Try adding a few favorite books to your account; if everything works normally, then that means we're very close.
+Try adding a few favorite books to your account; if everything works normally, then that means we're very close to finishing our app!

 <a id="change_fav_page"></a>
 ### 5.3.3 Changing our Favorites Page